 Why Do Sand Dollars Die?

-There is no direct reasoning behind the deathOpens in a new tab. of a sand dollar.
+There is no direct reasoning behind the death of a sand dollar.
 However, there are some possible reasons that could contribute to their deaths.

-They do have certain marine predators like ocean poutsOpens in a new tab. and sunflower starfishOpens in a new tab..
+They do have certain marine predators like ocean pouts and sunflower starfish.
 These two specific marine species are known to eat sand dollars, however, sand dollars aren’t known to have many natural predators.

 Perhaps the most common cause of death in sand dollars is ocean currents that bring them closer to beach shorelines.
 Generally, they are found in the sands near a shoreline and can be as deep as 9 metres (or 30 feet).